vithortinti/Hosys.WebAPI/README.md

   }
 }
 ```
-> Note: For the `ExpiraIn` key, you need to specify the time in minutes that the token will expire.
+> Note: For the `ExpireIn` key, you need to specify the time in minutes that the token will expire.

 ### Linux secrets
 For Linux, the `secrets.json` must be stored inside the root directory of the [`Hosys.WebAPI`](/src/Infrastructure/Hosys.WebAPI) component containing the following contents.